 Sometimes.
 Though white potatoes aren't loaded with nutrients like other veggies on our list, they are safe to feed as a very occasional treat.
 Make sure you only feed peeled and cooked potatoes though.
 The peel of the potato and unripe or uncooked potato flesh contain a toxin called solanine.

 Potatoes are a common ingredient in cat kibble but don't have a ton of nutritional value compared to other cat-safe veggies.
 Sweet potatoes, on the other hand, offer more nutritional benefits than white potatoes, like vitamin C, manganese, and antioxidants.
-They also contain both soluble and insoluble fibres, so they can be an effective digestive aid if fed in small doses.
+They also contain both soluble and insoluble fibers, so they can be an effective digestive aid if fed in small doses.

 Though they are a popular side dish for our meals, many of the ways we eat potatoes are not good for cats.
 Seasoning, like salt or garlic, is not safe for cats, so unless you eat your potatoes bland, you shouldn't be sharing.